 A few of the most well-known applications of AR technology are from the gaming world.
 For example, Pokémon Go, the game where users can ‘catch’ Pokémon hiding in the world around them.
 Animated creatures are superimposed onto what players can see through their device’s camera.
 The technology makes them appear as if they are existing in the real world.
-The app has been downloaded almost 11.5 million times.
+The app has been downloaded over one billion times.
 This shows that AR is accessible, and has the potential to reach a huge audience.

 What is the difference between augmented reality and virtual reality?